Mummers Parade 2022: Everything You Need To Know

 With many roads being closed, attendees of the parade are encouraged to use SEPTA to get to the parade.

 SEPTA buses, trains, subways, and trolleys will operate on a Sunday schedule.
-The Broad Street and Market-Frankford Line both will give attendees access to the parade area.READ MORE: Pennsylvania Reviewing 2,500 Historical Markers For Accuracy, Inappropriate References
+The Broad Street and Market-Frankford Line both will give attendees access to the parade area.READ MORE: Philadelphia Weather: Cloudy But Dry New Year's Eve Proceeds Rainy Start To 2022

 More general information can be found on SEPTA’s website.